-NONEMPLOYEE ACCOUNTS RECEIVABLE (Revised 06/2016)
+COLLECTING NO-NEMPLOYEE ACCOUNTS RECEIVABLE 8293.1

+(Revised 10/2020 and renumbered from 8776.6)

-Each department will develop collection procedures that will assure prompt follow-up on receivables.
-Departments will use the following procedures and guidelines for the collection of amounts owed to the state from nonemployees.
-These procedures are in accordance with the Accounts Receivable Management Act as provided in Government Code (GC) sections 16580-16586.
+Agencies/department will follow the collection procedures and guidelines for amounts owed to the state from nonemployees.
+These procedures are in accordance with the Accounts Receivable Management Act as provided in Government Code sections 16580-16586.
+Some agencies/departments may find it necessary to expand these procedures to fit their particular circumstances.

 Locating Debtor

-When the address of the debtor is unknown, departments will attempt to obtain a current address.
-Departments may use Internet search engines and/or a data research service.
-Departments should perform a cost benefit analysis to determine if procuring services to locate debtors would be cost beneficial.
-Another alternative is to request the debtor’s address from the Department of Motor Vehicles by completing a Gov’t Agency Request for Driver License/Identification Record Information form, INF 254.
+When the address of the debtor is unknown, agencies/departments will attempt to obtain a current address by using any of the following methods:

+Use the nternet and/or a data research service.

+Perform a cost benefit analysis to determine if procuring services to locate debtors would be cost beneficial.

+Request the debtor’s address from the Department of Motor Vehicles by completing a Gov’t Agency Request for Driver License/Identification Record Information form, INF 254.
 For this alternative, the debtor’s date of birth or driver’s license/identification number is required.

 Collection Letters

-Departments are advised to use collection practices that are cost effective and consistent with their program goals and legal authority.
 Three documented letters should be made to collect on nonemployee delinquent accounts.
-However, departments have the option of making one documented letter before proceeding to the discharge of accountability process for nonemployee accounts receivable of $25 and under.
+However, agencies/departments have the option of making one documented letter before proceeding to the discharge of accountability process for nonemployee accounts receivable of $25 and under.
 This threshold applies to the total amount owed by the debtor, not to each invoice.
-The Discharge of Accountability section below provides more information regarding this process.

-For the collection letter process, the department will send a sequence of three collection letters at a minimum of 30 day intervals.
+An agency/department will send a sequence of three collection letters at a minimum of 30 day intervals.

 If a reply or payment is not received within 30 days after sending the first letter, the department will send a second letter.
 This follow-up letter will reference the original request for payment letter and will be stated in a stronger tone.

 If a response is still not received from the debtor, a third letter will be sent 30 days later.
 This last letter will include references to prior letters and will state what further actions, including collection fees, may be taken in the collection process.

-NONEMPLOYEE ACCOUNTS RECEIVABLE (Revised 06/2016)
+COLLECTING NON-EMPLOYEE ACCOUNTS RECEIVABLE 8293.1

+(Revised 10/2020 and renumbered from 8776.6)

+Collection Fee

-GC section 16583.1 allows departments to charge a reasonable fee, not to exceed the actual costs incurred by the department, to recover the department’s collection costs on past due ARs.
-If a department plans to recover costs pursuant to this section, departments should consider actual costs incurred, including, but not limited to, staff time to send out collection letters, postage, equipment costs, and contingency fees for private collectors.
-Departments will record this fee as revenue, Source Code 162100, Delinquent Receivables – Cost Recoveries.
+Government Code section 16583.1 allows agencies/departments to charge a reasonable fee, not to exceed the actual costs incurred by the department, to recover the department’s collection costs on past due ARs.
+If an agency/department plans to recover costs pursuant to this section, departments should consider actual costs incurred, including, but not limited to, staff time to send out collection letters, postage, equipment costs, and contingency fees for private collectors.
+The fee should be recorded in revenue Account 4171000, Cost Recoveries-Delinquent Receivables (Legacy source code 162100).

 Collection Actions Review

-If the three collection letters are unsuccessful, departments will prepare a cost benefit analysis to determine the most efficient and effective collection method by initiating one or more of the following actions:
+If the three collection letters are unsuccessful, agencies/departments will prepare a cost benefit analysis to determine the most efficient and effective collection method by initiating one or more of the following actions:

-Offset Procedures—An offset, is the interception and collection from amounts owed by other state departments to the debtor.
-For more offset information, see SAM section 8790.
+Offset Procedures—an offset, is the interception and collection from amounts owed by other state departments to the debtor.
+For more offset information, see SAM section 8292.5.

-Court Settlements—There may be instances where it would be cost effective for departments to seek court judgments against debtors.
-Departments should consider the possibility of filing action in small claims courts.
+Court Settlements—there may be instances where it would be cost effective for departments to seek court judgments against debtors.
+Agencies/departments should consider the possibility of filing action in small claims courts.
 For larger sums, department counsel should be consulted for advice.

+Collection Agencies

-Collection AgenciesDepartments may consider contracting with another department that has a collection unit or with an outside collection agency.
+Agencies/departments may consider contracting with another department that has a collection unit or with an outside collection agency.